qmacro/managed-associations-in-cap/guide/README.md

 FROM bookshop_Authors AS Authors_0;
 ```

 SERVER: There is no discernible difference in the log output from the CAP server.

-But what we can now see at <http://localhost:4004> is that there's now a new, third service endpoint: <http://localhost:4004/z/LinkEntity>.
+But what we can see at <http://localhost:4004> is that there's now a new, third service endpoint: <http://localhost:4004/z/LinkEntity>.
 The OData entityset resource at this endpoint is currently empty, as we can see from the JSON representation that is returned (we'll add data in the next step):

 ```json
 {